mattmaynes2/aria/research/ComputingDevices.md

 8 MHz or 16 MHz backed by 196 KB of flash memory.
 The RTOS is a light weight OS that only occupies 2 KB of memory to provide managed, concurrent applications.

+The 101 comes with a number of additional features above other microcontrollers in the Arduino family.

 ##### Operation Criteria